-- (a) The League Statistician will determine the League standings based on the following team statistics: wins, losses, shootout losses, goals for, goals against, and total penalty minutes. - (b) Win 2 points Loss in shootout - 1 point Loss - 0 points - (c) The following tiebreakers are applied to determine the final year-end standings: - (1) Most wins during the regular season. - (2) Head-to-head (most points earned in regular-season standings between tied teams) - (3) Best goals-for minus goals-against between tied teams. - (4) Best goals-for minus goals-against for entire season. - (5) Flip a coin. - (a) For 3 or more tied teams that have played each other an unequal number of times the following tiebreakers will be used.
-Once the number of tied teams has been reduced to 2, revert to tiebreakers 801 (c). - (1) Most wins during the regular season. - (2) Best goals-for minus goals-against for entire season. - (3) Fewest penalty minutes. - (4) Flip a coin.
+- (a) League standings are based on the following team statistics: wins, losses, shootout losses, goals for, goals against, and total penalty minutes. - (b) Win 2 points Loss in shootout - 1 point Loss - 0 points - (c) The following tiebreakers are applied to determine the final year-end standings: - (1) Most wins during the regular season. - (2) Head-to-head (most points earned in regular-season standings between tied teams) - (3) Best goals-for minus goals-against between tied teams. - (4) Best goals-for minus goals-against for entire season. - (5) Flip a coin.

+- (b) For 3 or more tied teams that have played each other an unequal number of times, or not played each other at all, the following tiebreakers will be used.
+Once the number of tied teams has been reduced to 2 teams that have played each other, revert to tiebreakers 801 (c).

+- (1) Most wins during the regular season.

+- (2) Best goals-for minus goals-against for entire season.

+- (3) Fewest penalty minutes.

+- (4) Flip a coin.